Rose1019/SteelData_Financial_Analysis_SQL_Challenge_4/README.md

 ```
 -----------------------------------------------------------------------------------------------------

-*5. Which branch has the highest average account balance?*/
+*5. Which branch has the highest average account balance?*

 ``` js